JuliaTagBot/LittleScienceTools/README.md

 # LittleScienceTools
 Simple tools for everyday science and data analysis with Julia.
 The package is divedd in different submodules:
 - **Measuring**: keep averages and erros of observabls and print them in a nicely formatted way.
-- **RFIM**: find the ground state of a random field Ising model with a minimum cut algorithm.
+- **Ising**: find the ground state of Ising models, using minimum cut or heuristic algorithms.
 - **Roots**: Newton and interpolation method for finding zeros of one- and multi-dimensional functions.

 ## Install